anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 a = Scope <(e)xternal | (i)nternal | (t)hird_party_instrumentation>
 b = Type <(cap) capability | (man) management | (pm) performance | (man-pm)>
 c = Serial Number

-A spreadsheet in the artefact repository maintains the list of assigned identifiers, along with their respective descriptions and the next available identifier, globally across all chapters of the RM.
-> To-Do: Create tracking ss and add link here

 <a name="4.1.1"></a>
 ### 4.1.1 Exposed vs Internal